zAwAt/pygame/README.md

 # pygame
-epository for python script which uses pygame.
+repository for python script which uses pygame.